Force over Distance: Chapter 21

 Behind him, Chloe dragged Rush into a near run, her breath coming like sobs hard on his heels.

-They made the intersection.
-The group of hostiles, coming from the left, was nearly on top of them.
+When they made the intersection, the group of hostiles, coming from the left, was nearly on top of them.
 Young opened fire.
 A few short bursts slowed them down.
-They scattered into a cross corridor and to the edges of the hall.
-He fired a long burst as Chloe and Rush crossed the intersection point behind him.
+They scattered to the edges of the hall.
+He fired a long burst as Chloe and Rush crossed the intersection behind him.

 “Go, Chloe,” Young shouted.
 “Fast as you can.”